cyverse-archive/DE/services/Donkey/doc/endpoints/callbacks.md

     </tbody>
 </table>

-In this case, a request is sent to Donkey so that an access token can be obtained.
+In this case, a request is sent to Terrain so that an access token can be obtained.

 If the user denied authorization or an error occurred, then the response will